NullBore

 Environment variables

-Environment variables override config file values:
+Environment variables override config file values.
+See the full list in the CLI Reference.

-nullbore open --port 3000 --server https://my-server.com --api-key nbk_xxx
+nullbore open --port 3000 --debug

 Precedence